Planning to purchase a home in BC but the bank said no?

 1. Lease-Option Agreement (most buyer-friendly)

 With a lease-option agreement, you have the right to buy the home at the end of the term — but you’re not legally obligated to.
-If your circumstances change and you decide not to purchase, you can walk away.
+If your circumstances change and you decide not to purchase, like having difficulty with mortgage qualification, you can walk away.

 You will forfeit your option deposit and accumulated rent credits, but there are no other penalties.